deveshsangwan/cricketScoreApi/README.md

 This project uses a number of technologies and tools:

 - **Cheerio**: Used for web scraping to fetch live cricket match data.
-- **MongoDB**: Used as a database for caching match data to improve performance.
+- **Prisma**: Used as an ORM for accessing MongoDB to improve performance.
 - **Express-jwt**: Used for authentication.
 A valid token is required to hit all the endpoints other than `/generateToken`.
 - **Chai and Mocha**: These libraries are used for writing and running tests to ensure the quality of the project.
 - **Docker**: Used for creating a containerized version of the application, ensuring that it runs the same way in every environment.